elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-significance-of-variables-in-data-storage-and-manipulation.md

 url: /learn/computer-science/questions/what-is-the-significance-of-variables-in-data-storage-and-manipulation
 score: -1.0
 related_article1:
-    id: 161474
+    id: 161183
+    title: >-
-    title: What symbol is used in flowcharts to represent the start or end of a process?
+        What symbol in a flowchart represents the start or end of a process?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-symbol-is-used-in-flowcharts-to-represent-the-start-or-end-of-a-process
+    url: /learn/computer-science/questions/what-symbol-in-a-flowchart-represents-the-start-or-end-of-a-process
 related_article2:
-    id: 161487
+    id: 161481
-    title: What is the role of variables in data storage and manipulation?
+    title: >-
+        How do comparison operators facilitate decision making in algorithms?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-variables-in-data-storage-and-manipulation
+    url: /learn/computer-science/questions/how-do-comparison-operators-facilitate-decision-making-in-algorithms
 related_article3:
-    id: 161193
+    id: 161197
-    title: What is iteration and how does it differ from simple repetition?
+    title: >-
+        How do control structures like sequence, selection, and iteration influence program flow?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-iteration-and-how-does-it-differ-from-simple-repetition
+    url: /learn/computer-science/questions/how-do-control-structures-like-sequence-selection-and-iteration-influence-program-flow
 related_article4:
-    id: 161481
+    id: 161478
-    title: How do comparison operators facilitate decision making in algorithms?
+    title: >-
+        What is string manipulation and why is it important in programming?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-comparison-operators-facilitate-decision-making-in-algorithms
+    url: /learn/computer-science/questions/what-is-string-manipulation-and-why-is-it-important-in-programming
 related_article5:
-    id: 161183
+    id: 161475
-    title: What symbol in a flowchart represents the start or end of a process?
+    title: >-
+        How are input and output represented in a flowchart?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-symbol-in-a-flowchart-represents-the-start-or-end-of-a-process
+    url: /learn/computer-science/questions/how-are-input-and-output-represented-in-a-flowchart
 ---

 &nbsp;